 If you already have a designated backpack, you can pick up an Ultralight Raincover to protect your gear.
 Just make sure the rain cover fits the size of your pack.

-The NEMO Dagger 2 Tent is a 3-season, lightweight tent that will keep you dry on the trail.
+The NEMO Hornet 2 Tent is a 3-season, lightweight tent that will keep you dry on the trail.
 It also comes with a dual-stage stuff sack which allows you to split the weight of the tent with your partner.

 The best part of this backpacking tent is that it’s super easy and intuitive to put up.
 It’s really sturdy and will survive windy nights.
 There are also two doors so you and your tent mate can easily get out without crawling over each other.